Simple Simpson: Cultural references

 The scene of Homer making his Pie Man costume and his upside-down kiss with Marge in the alley are both parodies of the 2002 film Spider-Man.
 Farmer Billy's "Golden Ticket" contest is a reference to the contest in Charlie and the Chocolate Factory by Roald Dahl; like Willy Wonka he wears a top hat.
 The show Promiscuous Idiot's Island is a parody of the reality shows Temptation Island, Joe Millionaire and The Bachelor.
 Lisa's placemat features the quote "If music be the food of love, play on," from Act 1, Scene 1 of Twelfth Night by William Shakespeare.
 In the commercial of "Farmer Billy's Bacon" factory the pig in blue overalls and a hat looks similar to Porky Pig.
 The country singer at the fair resembles real-life country star Alan Jackson, while the song "America (I Love this Country)" is a parody of Lee Greenwood's song "God Bless the USA" and the Dalai Lama's entrance music is "See See Rider", just like Elvis Presley.

 The episode's couch gag sees the Simpsons slide down to the Batcave dressed as characters from the Batman franchise, specifically their 1960s Batman incarnations: Homer is Batman, Marge is Catwoman, Lisa and Maggie are Batgirl and Bart is Robin.

 Other media

 The character of Pie Man has been included in the comic series Simpsons Super Spectacular.
 In 2007, McFarlane Toys released a 6-inch figurine of Homer and Bart as Pie Man and Cupcake Kid.

+Reception

+Viewing figures

+The episode earned a 3.5 rating and was watched by 9.51 million viewers, which was the 37th most-watched show that week.

+Critical response

+Colin Jacobson of DVD Movie Guide liked the premise of a superhero parody and its related cultural references.
+He said, “[w]hile I won’t call this a great show, it’s pretty good.”

+On Four Finger Discount, Guy Davis and Brendan Dando also liked the superhero premise but thought the episode only works if the story is not expected to be part of the continuity of the series.